karekoho/json/README.md

 If no problems occur,

-shared library will be created in `/usr/local/lib`
+a shared library called `libjson` will be created in `/usr/local/lib`

 Headers will be copied to `/usr/local/include/format`